mushfiqur01/AgriDoctor/README.md

 - **🔄 Blur Detection** - Automatically detects blurry images and prompts for clearer photos
 - **🍃 Smart Leaf Detection** - Uses COCO-SSD to identify and crop leaf regions for better accuracy
 - **💡 Treatment Solutions** - Provides disease descriptions and recommended solutions

+## 🆕 What’s New in Version 2

+- **🧭 Navigation Bar** - Added a navigation bar for improved usability and quick access to Home, History, Features, and About pages
+- **🕒 Prediction History** - Saves previous disease detection results using browser localStorage, allowing farmers to review past predictions fully offline
+- **📘 Farmer Knowledge (Features Page)** - Introduced a new Features page that provides basic crop information and awareness for Corn, Potato, and Wheat

 ## 🦠 Supported Diseases